MohanSha/webdriverio-test/README.md

 # webdriverio-test

+Prerequisite:
-Prerequisite: Docker needs to be installed
+1. Docker needs to be installed
+2. npm needs to be intalled

 ### Steps to execute